Required Legal Statements

 The procedure for an appeal to the Disciplinary Review Board from a decision of the Dean of Students is as follows:

-- Within two working days from the date of the decision, the student will file a written notice of appeal with the chair* of the Disciplinary Review Board (in the Legal Services Offices in Hardin Administration Building, Room 111).
-Appeal forms are available from the Director of Judicial Affairs (McKinzie Hall Room 132A).
+- Within two working days from the date of the decision, the student will file a written notice of appeal with the chair* of the Disciplinary Review Board (in the Office of General Counsel in Hardin Administration Building, Room 111).
+Appeal forms are available from the Dean of Students (McKinzie Hall Room 132A).
 A student involved in a disciplinary process will be notified of his or her right to appeal by Student Life at the time the disciplinary decision is conveyed to the student.
 A deadline to appeal will also be assigned at that time.

 - The Student Life Office will be promptly provided with a copy of the notice.
-Within two working days after receiving the notice of appeal from the Legal Services Office, the Dean of Students or designee will file with the chair a written statement of the facts and summary of the appealed decision and applicable policy.
-A copy will be provided to the student by the Legal Services Office.
+Within two working days after receiving the notice of appeal from the Office of General Counsel, the Dean of Students or designee will file with the chair a written statement of the facts and summary of the appealed decision and applicable policy.
+A copy will be provided to the student by the Office of General Counsel.